michaelandrefraniatte/michaelandrefraniatte/README.md

 • Copyrights: All rights reserved, no permissions granted, on any publishing of author by the way.

-• Licence: Not open source, author retains all rights, and no one may reproduce or create derivative works.
+• Licence: Not open source, author retains all rights, and no one may distribute, or reproduce, or create derivative works.

 • Requirements: Contact, pay, and quote author for being granted to use, and only under the shape of author builts.